KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-12-20-value-creation-levers.md

 - Multiple expansion + industry tailwinds
 - >5x MOIC in 5-7 years

-## Key Insight
+## Summary

-Don't need to reinvent the business to create value.
-Bringing professional management, basic systems, and operational discipline to a ~$2M EBITDA business that's been owner-operated for 20 years can create 40-50% value in first 3 years.
-That + modest growth + multiple expansion = attractive returns without heroics.
+Bringing professional management and operational discipline to a ~$2M EBITDA business that's been owner-operated for 20 years can create 40-50% value in first 3 years.